securifera/reverge_wiki/docs/targets/targets.md

 </center>
 <br>
 <br>
 Likewise, you must select the **Ports** to scan.
 The drop-down list offers several predefined groups, or you can choose **Custom** to manually enter individual ports.
+Manually entered **Custom** ports can be space or comma delimited and include ranges, e.g. 1-1000.
 <br>
 <br>
 <br>